equalsraf/kabal/README.md

 # About

 Kabal is a notification server, like notify-osd, knotify and colibri.
+It is written using Qt and QML, it should work with any desktop environment.

-# What makes it different from XYZ?
+# What makes Kabal different from XYZ?

 Hopefully its more sane by default than most other notification servers out there.
 My own frustrations with notification servers falls into one of two categories: